dansmyers/ProgrammingAndSoftwareDevelopment/2-Arrays_and_Loops/Deliverables/README.md

         // If n is negative, quit the program immediately

-        // Create a 1-D array of n char
+        // Create a 1-D array of n char char[] board = new char[n];

         // Use a variable to keep track of the current player int player = 1;

+        // Main game loop
-        // Use a while loop to play until the game is complete boolean playing = true;
+        boolean playing = true;
         while (playing) {

-            // Print the current board
+            // Print the current board.
+Tip: use Arrays.toString()

             // Ask the current player to choose an open position

             // Read the player's move using the Scanner

-            // If that square is occupied, use a continue statement to repeat the loop
+            // If that square is occupied, print an error message then use continue to repeat the loop

-            // Mark the position
+            // Mark the position with an 'X'

-            // Check if the new move resulted in three in a line
+            // Check if there is now a line of three on the board
             //
-            // There are three ways this can happen:
-            //     the new X is the left most of a group of three
-            //     the new X is in the middle of a group of three
-            //     the new X is on the right of a group of three
+            // Tip: use a for loop
+            //
+            // On each iteration, check if positions i, i + 1, and i + 2 are all 'X'.

-            // If so, declare the current player the winner and set playing = false
+            // If a group of three exists, declare the current player the winner and set playing = false

             // In all other cases, switch to the other player
-            // Here's a fancy way of switching using the mod operation
+            // Here's a clever way of switching using the mod operator
             // 1 % 2 + 1 ---> 2
             // 2 % 2 + 1 ---> 1
             player = (player % 2) + 1;